nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 * * *

-#### 8.2.4.2.
-Error  when creating GQ or MV Parameters

-The problem occurred in SuSE Linux 10.0 with openssl-0.9.7g-2.6, but the reason is unknown.
-The problem might be some existing keys or certificates or incompatibilities between IFF and MV identity schemes.

-* * *

 #### 8.2.5.
 Time Errors

 #### 8.2.5.1.
 Why does my server change time references quite frequently?

 Ideally the quality of a time reference is a static feature.
 In reality however they can be of varying quality over time.
-In addition you should realize that the observed quality can have the two reasons already mentioned in [My server periodically loses synchronization](NTP-s-trbl-general.htm#Q-LOSE-SYNC).
+In addition you should realize that the observed quality can have the two reasons already mentioned in [My server periodically loses synchronization](#8252-my-server-periodically-loses-synchronization).

 In fact this behaviour is so frequent that it has a name of its own: _clock hopping_.